-The benefits of breastfeeding your baby are both emotional and physical.
-A special bond develops between the nursing mother and her baby.
-Today, 60 percent of all newborns are breastfed, and the number continues to grow.
+The benefits of breastfeeding (and expressed breast milk) are benficial to both mom and baby.
 Your milk is the perfect food for your baby.
 During the first few days, your breast will secrete colostrum, a yellowish fluid that contains protective antibodies and a high percentage of protein.
 Gradually, this will turn into thinner, mature milk after birth.